An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: Related Work

 \subsection{Open-set semi-supervised learning}

-Open-set SSL is a more realistic setting mentioned in \cite{oliver2018realistic, yu2020multi}, where only 'dirty' unlabeled dataset (\emph{i.e.,} dataset has both In-Distribution (ID) and Out-Of-Distribution (OOD) samples) is available.
-Algorithms \cite{xie2020unsupervised, pham2020meta, laine2016temporal} for conventional SSL settings tend to filter out OOD samples with threshold in advance before using dirty unlabeled dataset.
-These offline 'hard-weight' methods (\emph{i.e.,} weight of OOD and ID samples is set to zeros and ones respectively) are later improved as 'soft-weight' and online filtering methods.
-UASD \cite{chen2020semi} ensembles model predictions temporally, and maximal probability of unlabeled samples are compared with a dynamic threshold to filter out OOD samples online.
-MTCF \cite{yu2020multi} takes the idea of Positive and Unlabeled (PU) learning to detect OOD samples online, and train the model by SSL methods simultaneously.
-DS3L \cite{guo2020safe} designs an online 'soft-weight' framework (i.e. weight of samples $\in [0, 1]$) formulated as a bi-level optimization problem.
-Guided by meta-learning \cite{shu2019meta}, weight of OOD samples is reduced to zero softly.
-Unlike previous methods handling OOD samples by OOD detection and reducing their weight, our method tries to make better use of OOD samples by neural style transfer and self-supervised pretraining.
+Open-set SSL is a more realistic setting mentioned in \cite{oliver2018realistic, yu2020multi}, where only 'dirty' unlabeled dataset (i.e., dataset has both In-Distribution (ID) and Out-Of-Distribution (OOD) samples) is available.
+Algorithms \cite{xie2020unsupervised, pham2020meta, laine2016temporal} for conventional SSL settings tend to filter out OOD samples with a threshold in advance before using dirty unlabeled dataset.
+UASD \cite{chen2020semi} ensembles model predictions temporally, and the maximal probability of unlabeled samples are compared with a dynamic threshold to discard OOD samples online.
+MTCF \cite{yu2020multi} takes the idea of Positive and Unlabeled (PU) learning; OOD detection and model training are performed simultaneously.
+DS3L \cite{guo2020safe} designs an online 'soft-weight' framework (i.e. weight of samples $\in [0, 1]$ at loss level) formulated as a bi-level optimization problem.
+RobustSSL \cite{zhao2020robust} combines meta-learning with Weighted Batch Normalization to reduce the influence of OOD samples at the feature level.
+Unlike previous methods handling OOD samples by weight reduction, our method could make better use of them by Style Disturbance.